maxhellwig/nodebar/README.md

-# nodebar - a nodejs implementation of the i3bar status protocol
+# nodebar - a nodejs implementation of the i3bar status protocol be used as status bar in i3

-## Next Steps
+To configure the app, create a new plugins.ts from the plugins.ts.template and configure them as needed.

-* Create a package from nodebar
+To implement new plugins, just extend the `/Plugins/BasePlugin.ts` or implement `Updateable` interface on your own.
-* Expose nodebar init method to inject a list of plugins from outside <- InversionOfControl FTW !1!!!
+Some examples are in `src/Plugins`